DangerGuy/spaceDefenders/README.md

 Left click to fire at enemies;

-Right click to fire bomb at enemies
+Right click to fire bomb at enemies.